 - 7 Farm Fresh Eggs

 - Place eggs in a pot of water.
 Bring to boil for 1 minute and cover with lid.
-Set timer for 13 minutes.
+Turn the burner off and set timer for 13 minutes.

 - Once timer goes off, pour out the hot water.
 Fill the pot back up with cold water, ice and white vinegar.
 The vinegar water will allow the eggs to peel so much better.

-- Peel eggs and place the yolks in a bowl.
+- Peel eggs, slice in half longwise and place the yolks in a bowl.

 - Add mayonnaise.
 The mixture needs to be creamy but not runny.
-I kinda feel like mayo is a personal preference so just add what you like ha.
+I kinda feel like mayo is a personal preference so just add what you like.
+I start with a 1/4 cup.

 - Next, add a dab or squirt of mustard, dill relish, salt & pepper.
 Mix all this together with the yolks.